hsaktiwy/SimpleChat/README.md

 Open your web browser and go to `http://localhost:3000` to interact with the chat application.

----

-This guide provides a clear and concise set of instructions for building and running your chat application using Docker for Redis and the standard development environment setup for Django and React.
-Feel free to modify or add any additional instructions based on your specific setup or requirements.

 ## Conclusion

 This simple chat application demonstrates how to build a real-time messaging system using Django Channels, Redis, and React.
-By leveraging WebSockets and the channel layer, the application can broadcast messages to all connected clients in real-time, providing a seamless user experience.
+By leveraging WebSockets and the channel layer, the application can broadcast messages to all connected clients in real-time.